agentmirv/randomtables/README.md

 | 4    | Roll               |       |
 | 5    | =RANDBETWEEN(1,20) |       |

-In the above example, the text *Modifier* is the input label for the input cell at A3.
-The text *Roll* is merely documenting the random number generation at A5.
+In the above example, the output cell is A1, where the formula builds an output string.
+The input takes a single parameter in the range A2:A3, where A2 is the input label and A3 is the input value.
+If there were an additional input parameters, they would start in the next column at B2:B3.

 Upon successful load from the sidebar, a section of buttons is added to the sidebar with the section titled from the Google Sheet filename.